 Tethering of dogs must comply with any relevant state/territory and local laws, regulations, standards, and codes of practice.

 Tethered animals require adequate supervision.
 They must be inspected regularly and even more frequently in extreme weather.

 If dogs are to be tethered, swivel tethers on fixed runners reduce the risk of entanglement and injury.
 Metal tethers (of the appropriate weight) provide greater security compared to rope and other materials which may fray, break or tangle.

-A suitable tethering site should be reasonably flat, dry and have an area of shade and some form of shelter when used in hot, windy or wet weather.
-Tethering sites should be clear of obstructions that may snag or catch on the tether.
-Dogs can be easily choked if the tether becomes entangled or be hung if they jump over or off obstacles while tethered.
+A tethering site should be reasonably flat, dry, sheltered, and be clear of hazards, obstacles and obstructions.
+Dogs can choke if the tether becomes tangled or be hung if they jump over or off obstacles while tethered.